NATURAL AND SYNTHETIC, POPULAR AND WEIRD / smoky · woody · rich

 Oud smoke is the aroma of agarwood chips (oud) heated on a charcoal burner (mabkhara) — the traditional Middle Eastern and East Asian method of scenting rooms and clothing.
 The heat volatilizes compounds that are not released at room temperature, creating a richer, smokier, more complex aroma than cold oud oil.

-When heated, oud releases additional pyrolysis products: smoky-phenolic compounds (guaiacol, syringol), enhanced sesquiterpene profiles, and a distinctive sweet-resinous character that is the hallmark of incense-burned oud.
+When heated, oud releases additional pyrolysis products: smoky-phenolic compounds (guaiacol, syringol), enhanced sesquiterpene profiles, and a particular sweet-resinous character that is the hallmark of incense-burned oud.
 The smoke adds a carbon-tinged, slightly acrid layer over the oud's natural sweetness.

 In the Arabian Gulf states, 'bukhoor' (oud incense) is so culturally important that it is customary to pass a mabkhara (incense burner) among guests at the end of a gathering.
 The smoke is wafted into clothing and hair as a sign of hospitality — the scent of oud smoke on one's clothes signals social engagement.